-Grants may only be made to applicants residing or located in Minnesota for demonstrations on farms located in the state.
+Applicants must live or work in Minnesota and demonstrations must occur on farms located in the state.
 An applicant is eligible to receive only one MDA sustainable agriculture grant at a time.
 Grantees who complete projects are eligible to receive additional grants to either continue the project or for a new idea.

-The program objectives are to research and demonstrate the profitability, energy efficiency, and benefits of sustainable agriculture practices and systems from production through marketing.
+The program objectives are to explore the profitability, energy efficiency, and benefits of sustainable agriculture practices and systems from production through marketing.
 Grants are available to fund on-farm research and demonstrations and may include, but are not limited to:

 The program does not fund projects that duplicate previously funded projects.
 It may, however, fund similar projects in parts of the state where the practice or system is still considered new or innovative.
-You can read prior issues of the Greenbook to see the summaries and locations of previous grants.
-This will help you design a project that meets your goals and adds new information.
-Several years of the Greenbook are available.
+We encourage you to read prior issues of the Greenbook, which contains summaries and locations of previous grants.
+Using the Greenbook will help you design a competitive project.

 Julianne LaClair, J.D., Grant Specialist